ScooloV/bbpedia/docs/dungeon_bowl/index.md

 T][he game of Dungeon Bowl uses lour different types of dice to determine the outcome of various actions and events.
-These are often leferred to as 'Muffle\'s sacred cubes\', in homage to the patron god of Blood Bowl, and in turn Dungeon EJowl Interestingly (perhaps), not all of these dice are cubes!
+These are often leferred to as 'Muffle's sacred cubes', in homage to the patron god of Blood Bowl, and in turn Dungeon EJowl Interestingly (perhaps), not all of these dice are cubes!